 The American Express Everyday Card is an enigma in the points and miles world.
 It’s the only no-annual fee personal card that can transfer points to travel partners.

 The Everyday card was originally targeted towards “busy moms”.
 But many people can benefit from this card.
-Those who use a credit card for everything and have moderate grocery store expenditures will like its earning structure.
+Those who use a credit card for everything and have moderate grocery store spend will like its earning structure.
 It’s also Amex’s only card with a balance transfer offer as part of its sign-up bonus.
 That makes it great for those who want to finance a large purchase or transfer a balance.

 This card is a regular credit card; meaning that you have the option to keep a balance.
 Even though you earn Membership Rewards (MR) points, the Everyday Card is in a different family than Amex’s charge cards.